PhD Programme Psychology Vienna

 Please note that the PhD study programme in Psychology at SFU Vienna is offered in German.

 The PhD Psychology programme leads towards a scientific career.
 The curriculum is divided into two study phases: In the first study phase, which is ideally completed in the first year of study, the focus is on acquiring key competences for organising and independently conducting scientific research or designing research-guided teaching.
-Transfer to the second study phase requires the approval of a project proposal following international research funding practices.
-The second study phase (minimum duration two years) is reserved for further elaborating this individual research project which is approved by a jury consisting of the study programme head and external experts.

 Admission Requirements

-For the winter semester 2025/26: until 30 June 2025
+Application & admission period for the winter semester 2025/26: 1 March 2025 – 30 June 2025

 Please note that late applications are accepted until 20th of August, 2025.
 However, they will take longer to process.